chrisdonahue/ilm/README.md

 ## Infilling with a trained model

 See `inference.ipynb` for an example of how to perform infilling with a trained model.
+If you prefer, you may also run this notebook on [Google Colab](https://colab.research.google.com/drive/1So95M0hHefyNm_eELglCna_ZayoDX6KV?usp=sharing).

 ## Reproducing results from ACL 2020 paper